brandur/sorg/content/drafts/cloud-databases.md

-It can be a little hard to keep track of the new entrants and track how exactly they differ from one another, so here I've tried to summarize the various offerings here and how they compare to one another.
+It can be a little hard to keep track of the new entrants and track how exactly they differ from one another, so here I've tried to summarize various offerings and how they compare to one another.

 It's impossible to rate any one as a clear winner because like any consideration in technology, there are trade offs